alvinwendt/UFC-Odds-Anomaly-Detection/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-Is it possible to understand the relationships between expected outcomes of UFC fights and their related sport bet odds and create a model to disclose anomalies between them?
+Is it possible to understand to create a model to predict expected outcomes of UFC fights and be able to compare those outcomes to sports bet odds in order to detect anomalies?

 ## 💡 Idea / Solution <a name = "idea"></a>